 16. Let cool and enjoy!

-As far as fillings go, Strawberry and lemon from the original post was amazing, but I've also done apple cinnamon, peanut butter and jelly, bacon egg and cheese, and cream cheese and berries.
+As far as fillings go, Strawberry and lemon from the original post was ghoulish, but I've also done apple cinnamon, peanut butter and jelly, bacon egg and cheese, and cream cheese and berries.